Almost recognizability by spectrum of simple exceptional groups of Lie type

 \begin{lemma}\emph{{\cite[Lemma~1.5]{VasGrSt}}} Let $G$ be a finite group, $K$ be a normal subgroup of $G$, and $r\in\pi(K)$.
 Suppose that the factor group $G/K$ has a section isomorphic to a non-cyclic abelian $p$-group for some odd prime $p$ distinct from~$r$.
 Then $rp\in\omega(G)$. \end{lemma}

-If $G$ is a group, $g$ is an element of $G$, and $V$ is a finite-dimensional $G$-module, then $\deg_V(g)$ stands for the minimal polynomial of $g$ on $V$.
+If $G$ is a group, $g\in G$, and $V$ is a finite-dimensional $G$-module, then $\deg_V(g)$ stands for the degree of the minimal polynomial of $g$ on $V$.
 The next assertion is well-known.

 \begin{lemma} Suppose that $G$ is a finite group, $V$ is a finite-dimensional $G$-module over a field of positive characteristic $r$ and $H=V\leftthreetimes{G}$ is a natural semidirect product.
-The orders of elements from a coset $Vg$ of $H$ coincide with the order of $g$ in $G$ if and only if the minimal polynomial of $g$ on $V$ divides $(x^{|g|}-1)/(x-1)$.
+The orders of elements of a coset $Vg$ in $H$ coincide with the order of $g$ in $G$ if and only if the minimal polynomial of $g$ on $V$ divides $(x^{|g|}-1)/(x-1)$.
 In particular, if $\deg_V(g)=|g|$, then $Vg$ contains an element of order $r|g|$. \end{lemma}